jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-Now we will implement first error handler, that will add text view with an error to container with error message.
-It will remove this view if error will be resolved.
+Now we will implement first error handler, that will add text view with an error to a container with an error message.
+It will remove this view if the error will be resolved.

 ```kotlin